LucaDeCicco/All-Around/README.md

 # About the project

-This project was made by my, <b>[Luca De Cicco](https://github.com/LucaDeCicco)</b>.
+This project was made by myself.

 It is an online travel agency, a very intuitive site where you can easily find your perfect vacation with the help of multiple filters or by searching in the search bar.
 Payment is made through Paypal.
-The application also has an administrative part, an admin can very easily add new holiday packages by adding pictures and the necessary details
+The application also has an administrative part.

 ## Features